 - As a veteran of the music industry, she shouldn’t be sitting in the backseat anymore

 Dua Lipa is a 22-year-old singer.
 Dua Lipa started her career by releasing her first single, “New Love,” in 2013.
-The song got released under the guidance of Warner Music Group and its sub-label Roc Nation.
+The song was released under Warner Music Group’s guidance and its sub-label Roc Nation.

 Why Dua Lipa is problematic: